alessioborgi/ElectricCompany_TicketingSystem/README.md

 **Copyright © 2020 Alessio Borgi**

-**PROJECT SCOPE**: Detailed Analysis of an Electric Consultancy Company and Development of a Ticketing System both from Database and Network point of view.
+**PROJECT SCOPE**: Detailed Analysis of an Electric Consultancy Company and Development of a Ticketing System both from Database and Network.
+This comprehensive project was developed as a secondary school thesis, showcasing various IT concepts and technologies.
+This repository includes implementing software solutions, algorithms, and detailed documentation, highlighting skills in programming, software development, and problem-solving within an educational context.

 **PROJECT RESULTS**:
 - Company's Business Analysis.